Disability Insurance/Temporary Caregiver Insurance

 or call your local social security office.

-May I get paid by my employer and still collect TDI or TCI?
+May I get paid by my employer or receive benefits from a private short term disability insurance policy and still collect TDI or TCI?

-- If you continue to be paid a salary, sick or vacation pay while you are totally unable to work due to illness, caregiver or bonding, you are allowed to receive TDI.
+- If you continue to be paid a salary, sick or vacation pay, or receive benefits from an additional disability insurance policy, while you are totally unable to work due to illness or non-work related injury, caregiver or bonding, you are allowed to receive TDI.
 However, you must not be performing any services for the company.
 If you are recuperating and transitioning into your regular work schedule but working reduced hours and in “Partial Return to Work” claim status, all earnings such as salary, sick, short-term disability payments, vacation, bonus, commission etc. must be considered.

 Can I collect TDI or TCI and Unemployment Insurance (UI) for the same